bitnami/charts/bitnami/cassandra/README.md

 ### 6.0.0

+- Several parameters were renamed or dissapeared in favor of new ones on this major version:
+  - `securityContext.*` is deprecated in favor of `podSecurityContext` and `containerSecurityContext`.
+  - Parameters prefixed with `statefulset.` were renamed removing the prefix.
+E.g. `statefulset.rollingUpdatePartition` -> renamed to `rollingUpdatePartition`.
+  - `cluster.replicaCount` is renamed to `replicaCount`.
+  - `cluster.domain` is renamed to `clusterDomain`.
 - Chart labels were adapted to follow the [Helm charts standard labels](https://helm.sh/docs/chart_best_practices/labels/#standard-labels).
 - This version also introduces `bitnami/common`, a [library chart](https://helm.sh/docs/topics/library_charts/#helm) as a dependency.
 More documentation about this new utility could be found [here](https://github.com/bitnami/charts/tree/master/bitnami/common#bitnami-common-library-chart).
 Please, make sure that you have updated the chart dependencies before executing any upgrade.